 Running short of time?
 Get PDF of the blog in your mail.

 The festive season has always served as a piece of cake for online sellers.
 Among such eCommerce feasts comes Chinese New Year, a tradition that marks the beginning of a New Year according to the Chinese lunar calendar.
-So, as an online seller are you ready to be a part of this shopping spree and capitalize from it?
+So, as an online seller are you ready to be a part of this shopping spree and sell on Chinese New Year 2020 sales?

 In this blog, we have tried to cover these aspects: